tuttlem/tuttlem.github.io/_posts/2025-07-20-pattern-matching-under-the-hood.md

 GHC desugars pattern matches into **case expressions**, and then optimizes these during Core-to-STG conversion.
 The use of strictness annotations or `BangPatterns` can influence when evaluation occurs.

+{% include callout.html type="warning" title="Watch out!" text="In Haskell, non-exhaustive pattern matches may compile without errors but fail at runtime—especially when lazily evaluated expressions are forced later on." %}

 ### OCaml: Pattern Matrices and Decision Trees